lucialarraona/dtu_mlops23_project/reports/README.md

 >
 > Answer:
 - Student s220492 was in charge of setting up initial cookie cutter structure, creating the model (train and predict script), hydra setup, wandb logging and docker files.
-- Student s220351 was in charge of creating make_dataset.py, model deployement and monitoring
+- Student s220351 was in charge of creating make_dataset.py, model deployement and monitoring connection.
-- Student s22... was in charge of setting up DVC, unittesting, linting...
+- Student s220243 was in charge of setting up DVC, and Continuous integration: github actions, unittesting, linting, checking pep8 regulations.
 All members contributed to different parts of the code while debugging.